-Overall, the frequency of water should be gauged off how well the plant is developing.
+Overall, the frequency of water should be gauged on how well the plant is developing.
 As a shade-tolerant species, there’s a bit less evaporation than if it were directly in the sunlight all day, which means your watering frequency varies depending on what lighting it gets.

 Aim for consistency.
-Your plant is somewhat adaptable, and in fact can be quite drought-resistant once its roots are firmly established.
-It may require extra watering during the hotter months of the year, but otherwise consistency is key.
+Your plant is somewhat adaptable and in fact, can be quite drought-resistant once its roots are firmly established.
+It may require extra watering during the hotter months of the year, but otherwise, consistency is key.

 Prior to planting, blend in a good amount of compost to your planting bed to encourage ready growth.
 Make sure that the soil is still well-draining so that standing water doesn’t build up, as this can cause root rot to develop.
 Avoid or amend poor or clay-like soils.

-If you apply a layer of compost around your plant a couple times per year, it probably won’t need fertilizer at all!
+If you apply a layer of compost around your plant a couple of times per year, it probably won’t need fertilizer at all!